AliceO2Group/MonitoringCustomComponents/kafka-components/README.md

 - maximum

 The messages are retrieved from and sent to a Kafka cluster, of course different topics must be used.
-Each aggregation function requires a dedicated topic for the processing.
+Each aggregation function requires a dedicated topic for the processing:
-The Dispatcher component forwards messages to these topics and the Aggregator components process the aggregated values.
+- the Dispatcher component forwards messages to these topics
+- the Aggregator components process the aggregated values.
 The results are sent to an output topic formatted in the [Line Protocol format](https://docs.influxdata.com/influxdb/v1.7/write_protocols/line_protocol_reference/).
+A measurement can be aggregated using only one aggregation function.

 ### Dispatcher Component